timescale/docs.timescale.com-content/installation-yum.md

 ```

 >ttt The usual location of `postgres.conf`
-is `/var/lib/pgsql/9.6/data/postgresql.conf` but this may vary
+is `/var/lib/pgsql/9.6/data/postgresql.conf` for PostgreSQL 9.6
+and `/var/lib/pgsql/10/data/postgresql.conf` for PostgreSQL 10,
-depending on your setup.
+but this may vary depending on your setup.

 To get started you'll need to restart PostgreSQL and add
 a `postgres` superuser (used in the rest of the docs).
 Please